 - Any damage in excess of $5000 is a felony of the third degree.
 Potential penalties include fines and up to seven years imprisonment.

 Why Do I Need a Lawyer?

 With potential penalties including juvenile detention or jail time, both Criminal Mischief and institutional vandalism are serious offenses, and therefore require an equally serious defense.
 The Criminal Defense Attorneys at The Law Offices of Greg Prosmushkin, P.C. will challenge the element of intent, as well as any adverse evidence that may be presented against you.
-Call today to schedule a free intial consultation with one of our attorneys.
+Call today to schedule a free initial consultation with one of our attorneys.

 This content was written on behalf of Greg Prosmushkin.